uci-inf-133/a1-personal-website-marco-zc/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

-*/13
+13/13
-- */1 Readme
+- 1/1 Readme
-- */2 Basic HTML content
+- 2/2 Basic HTML content
-- */2 Basic CSS styling
+- 2/2 Basic CSS styling
-- */2 Advanced feature
+- 2/2 Advanced feature
-- */3 Responsive layout
+- 3/3 Responsive layout
-- */1 Passes validation checks
+- 1/1 Passes validation checks
-- */2 Embraces spirit of the assignment
+- 2/2 Embraces spirit of the assignment

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features

+Headings, pictures, texts

 (b) CSS features

+Changing the color of words

 (c) Advanced features

+linking image to a link, doing hyperlinks

 3. How long, in hours, did it take you to complete this assignment?

+2-3 hours

 4. What online resources did you consult when completing this assignment? (list specific URLs)

+resources from class

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?

+n/a

 6. Is there anything special we need to know in order to run your code?

+just all the files that I uploaded